sklementiev/mixins/README.md

         }
     }

 As we can see this class is just marked with IMixin interface, there is no real implementation!
+Even interface itself is empty!

+    public interface IMixin {}

-**You do not reqire to inherit from any base class!
+You do not require to inherit from any base class!
 But you can, of course!
 The only prerequisite for mixins to work is getters and setters.
-They can contain any logic but in the end must call IMixin's extension methods GetValue() and SetValue(value).**
+They can contain any logic but in the end must call IMixin's extension methods GetValue() and SetValue(value).

 Let's see what minimum functionality mixin provides